-We are all capable of learning a life-changing skill that might impact our lives positively in future and help us advance and develop, even if this is not obvious presently.
+We are all capable of learning life-changing skills that might impact our lives positively in the future and help us advance and develop, even if this is not obvious presently.

 There are skills that yield immediate benefits but there are also those that will come in handy, maybe even be life-saving most unexpectedly.